EpicRenewableEnergyMan/Renewable_Network_PreMaster/README.md

+Repo and code is work in progress

-Kodning includes all python scripts exept the data (feel free to reach out) Bachelor thesis.rar is just a pdf.
-Most code theory is contained within my bachelor thesis
+"Kodning" includes all python scripts exept the data (feel free to reach out) Bachelor thesis.rar is just a pdf.